brentthorne/posterdown/README.md

 ## Getting Started

-> Until the first release of posterdown occurs on CRAN please fork this repo and use your version to ensure stability while building your poster.
+> ~~Until the first release of posterdown occurs on CRAN please fork this repo and use your version to ensure stability while building your poster.
 Changes made here can be sporadic but also tend to be drastic.
-Otherwise, use this repo at your own discression! :trollface:
+Otherwise, use this repo at your own discression! :trollface:~~

+> posterdown v1.0 is now on CRAN !! :smile:

+To install from CRAN use `install.packages("posterdown")`.

 To install from github use `remotes::install_github("brentthorne/posterdown")`.